Skip to primary navigation Skip to content Skip to footer

 What To Catch

-Yellow Eye - Red Snapper
+Red Snapper

-Yellow Eye Rockfish are one of the tastiest fish we catch, and also one of the oldest.
-They are non-pelagic rockfish, which means they’re one of 32 different species in the same classification caught in Alaska.
-Other non-pelagic rockfish we catch are Copper, China, Silver gray, Tiger, et al. They are generally speaking all of the “colorful” species of rockfish.
-Red Snapper and their non-pelagic brethren live to be incredibly old – they grow about an inch per year, don’t start breeding until they’re 7, and the eggs have less than a 1% survival rate.
-They live where they are born, and as such are limited in most areas to 1 per person per day.
+Yellow Eye Rockfish are one of the tastiest and more popular of the 32 different species of non-pelagic rockfish we catch, and also one of the oldest.
+Also called red snapper, they live to be incredibly old – they grow about an inch per year, don’t start breeding until they’re 7, and the eggs have less than a 1% survival rate.
+They live where they are born, and as such are limited in most areas to 1 per person per day starting July 1st.
 They are incredibly good-eating, gorgeous fish which initially hit like a truck.
-Red Snapper can get up to 32 lbs, and we’ve had them swallow the whole salmon on halibut gear.
+They can get up to 32 lbs, and we’ve had them swallow the whole salmon on halibut gear.
 They are generally caught while fishing for halibut and ling cod.

 Pelagic Rockfish